Fancy going skiing in Mestia in Georgia’s Svaneti region?

 Ski lessons in Mestia

 If you’ve never skied before, don’t worry!
 Ski lessons are available in Mestia.
 Two members of our group were new to the sport and had an hour-long lesson with an instructor.
-Ask at your hotel for help with this!
+Ask your hotel for help with this!

 Costs of skiing or snowboarding in Mestia